AWS Integration

 Multi-Region Access

 The AWS Region field sets the default region for tool calls (CloudWatch, EC2, ECS, EKS, ElastiCache queries).
-It is optional — if left blank, us-east-1 is used.
+It is optional.
+If left blank, us-east-1 is used.

 To monitor resources in multiple regions, create separate integrations for each region: